mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Remaining hypotheses:
 - Inherent randomness of training.
 Small datasets and short training times.
-- there is a problem with my loss function.
+- There is a problem with my loss function.

 TEST: Try training using both loss functions...
 Or just try evaluating both loss functions on arbitrary data.